18 July, 2019 By: Byron Mathioudakis

 Nissan's Leaf is the most successful EV to date

-Australians can now purchase three EVs under $50,000 – the compact Renault Zoe, the Toyota Corolla-sized Nissan Leaf II and the Hyundai Ioniq Electric.
+Australians can now purchase three electric cars under $50,000 – the compact Renault Zoe, the Toyota Corolla-sized Nissan Leaf II and the Hyundai Ioniq Electric.
 There’s also an all-electric van in the shape of the Renault Kangoo from $49,990.

-Although the next bracket of EVs are more expensive, they are not as expensive as they used to be, and there’s more choice for Australian buyers.
+Although the next bracket of electric cars are more expensive, they are not as expensive as they used to be, and there’s more choice for Australian buyers.

 The Hyundai Kona Electric SUV has just surfaced and is priced from $60,000, the BMW i3 starts from $70,000, Jaguar’s striking I-Pace crossover/SUV landed late last year from $130,000, while Tesla’s Model S and X now commence from around $140,000 and $155,000 respectively after a massive global price cut.